kaihuchen/AutonomousBackseatDriver/README.md

 (Title by Google Bard)

 Autonomous cars get commonsense!
-Multimodal LLM handles crazy road situations like Godzilla, flying cars, and more!
+Multimodal LLM handles crazy road situations like Godzilla, flying cars, adversarial traffic signs, and more!

 ## Summary
-* Our tests show that multimodal LLM, such as OpenAI's GPT-4V, can be used as a viable solution to endow autonomous vehicles with the commonsense needed to handle many outlier scenarios properly.
+* Our tests show that multimodal LLMs, such as OpenAI's GPT-4V, can be used as a viable solution to endow autonomous vehicles with the commonsense needed to handle many outlier scenarios properly in the open world.
-* Multimodal LLM supports interactive query, which is invaluable when the case in question is complicated or confusing (see this case [Standing water or sink hole](#user-content-example-standing-water-or-sink-hole))
+* Multimodal LLM supports interactive query, which is invaluable when the case in question is complicated or confusing (see this case [Standing water or sink hole](#user-content-case-standing-water-or-sink-hole))
 * Overall the GPT-4V model has performed extremely well, and succeeded at the following:
     * Distinguishing fantasy from reality (Gozilla on the road, flying DeLorean in front, etc.).
     * Recognizing false positives such as a tornado on a billboard commercial, or a true warning sign such as the tornado alert on a digital display.